DAIC-tud/docs/content/en/docs/manual/software/containerization.md

 ---
-title: "Apptainer"
+title: "Containerization"
-linkTitle: "Apptainer"
-weight: 10
+weight: 30
 description: >
   How to use Apptainer on DAIC?
 ---

+## Apptainer
 Apptainer is a container platform.
 It allows you to create and run containers that package up pieces of software in a way that is portable and reproducible.
 You can build a container using Apptainer on your laptop, and then run it on many on an HPC cluster.
 Apptainer was created to run complex applications on HPC clusters in a simple, portable, and reproducible way.
 This repository contains a template for building a Apptainer (former Singularity) container using `miniforge`, and `mamba` (similar to conda).
 The examples directory also contains examples for other setups.

 ### Apptainer features